-I am SO excited to bring you this super simple Tempeh Teriyaki recipe today featuring my FAVORITE pan-fried Tempeh paired with Taylor Farms Teriyaki Vegetable Kit with Noodles!
+I am SO excited to bring you this super simple Teriyaki Tempeh Stir Fry recipe today featuring my FAVORITE pan-fried Tempeh paired with Taylor Farms Teriyaki Vegetable Kit with Noodles!
 This entire recipe is ready from start to finish in 20 minutes and makes a truly delicious vegan dinner.

 This is a sponsored post written by me on behalf of Taylor Farms.
 The opinions and text are all my own.
 Thank you so much!

 As you all know, I am a HUGE fan of making Asian fusion food at home- just look at my Vegan Lo Mein or Black Pepper Tofu & Green Beans for proof.
 In fact, other than baking, it's probably my favorite type of recipe to create for SGTO.

 Truth be told, I am actually VERY picky about my stir fry sauce.
 It has to be just the right amount of salty, sweet, and a tad bit spicy.
 This is why I was SO excited when I tried Taylor Farms Teriyaki Vegetable Kit with Noodles and found that I not only liked the sauce, but could have an entire dinner ready in only 20 minutes!

 What is in Taylor Farms vegetable kit?

 Inside Taylor Farms Vegetable Kits you will find tons of crisp veggies and two packets.
 The packets contain the Teriyaki sauce and the noodles which are separated from the veggies to keep everything fresh.